dotnet/runtime/docs/workflow/requirements/linux-requirements.md

 ## Environment

-These instructions are written assuming the current Ubuntu LTS, since that's the officially used distribution.
-Pull Requests are welcome to address other environments as long as they don't break the ability to use Ubuntu LTS.
+These instructions are written assuming the current Ubuntu LTS.
+Pull Requests are welcome to address other environments.

 Minimum RAM required to build is 1GB.
 The build is known to fail on 512 MB VMs ([dotnet/runtime#4069](https://github.com/dotnet/runtime/issues/4069)).

 ### Toolchain Setup

-Building the repo requires CMake 3.14.5 or newer on Linux.
-Add Kitware's APT feed to your configuration for a newer version of CMake (optional).
-See their instructions at their [website](https://apt.kitware.com/).

 Install the following packages for the toolchain:

-* CMake
+* CMake 3.14.5 or newer
 * llvm
 * lld
 * clang